- Phone: (202) 558-9745

 - Mailing Address: 1616 7th St, NW, Washington DC, 20001

 At the District Church, we believe in a holistic approach to caring for our souls.
-When we go through life transitions, experience something traumatic, or need to process things from our past, we need support; we were not created to do life alone.
-Counseling complements our worship gatherings, small groups, and prayer ministry to help an individual or couple dig a little deeper into their story.
+When we go through life's challenges, experience something traumatic, or need to process things from our past, we need support; we were not created to do life alone.
+Counseling compliments our worship gatherings, small groups, and prayer ministry to help an individual or couple dig a little deeper into their story.
 We want those in our community to experience healing and wholeness, and to live as Christ has called them to live.

 To sign up for counseling, click below:

 If you have any questions about counseling ministry at TDC, please contact Amy Graham at

 If you are looking for peer support in your healing journey from the experience of sexual assault, click here to learn more about women's support group at TDC.